Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Abstract

 \section{Abstract}

-The increasing polarization of online political discourse calls for computational tools that are able to automatically detect and monitor ideological divides in social media.
-Here, we introduce a minimally supervised method that directly leverages the network structure of online discussion forums, specifically Reddit, to detect polarized concepts.
-We model polarization along the dimensions of agenda setting and framing, drawing upon insights from moral psychology.
-The architecture we propose combines graph neural networks with structured sparsity and results in representations for concepts and subreddits that capture phenomena such as ideological radicalization and subreddit hijacking.
-We also create a new dataset of political discourse covering 12 years and more than 600 online groups with different ideologies.
+The increasing polarization of online political discourse calls for computational tools that automatically detect and monitor ideological divides in social media.
+We introduce a minimally supervised method that leverages the network structure of online discussion forums, specifically Reddit, to detect polarized concepts.
+We model polarization along the dimensions of salience and framing, drawing upon insights from moral psychology.
+Our architecture combines graph neural networks with structured sparsity learning and results in representations for concepts and subreddits that capture temporal ideological dynamics such as right-wing and left-wing radicalization.